lyskai/rd/docs/buffer.md

 ![Image format with 1 plane](./images/image-prop-1-plane.jpg)

-Thus now, it's easy to understand those members of the type [RideHal_ImageProps_t](../include/ridehal/common/Types.hpp#L118) except batchSize and compressedSize.
+Thus now, it's easy to understand those members of the type [RideHal_ImageProps_t](../include/ridehal/common/Types.hpp#L118) except batchSize.

 For the batchSize, it was generally designed for the BEV kind of AI models, check below section [3.1](#31-a-ridehal_sharedbuffer_t-image-for-bev-kind-of-ai-model).

-For the compressedSize, it was designed for the compressed image with the format H264 or H265, and the code [SANITY_CompressedImageAllocateByProps](../tests/unit_test/buffer/gtest_Buffer.cpp#L222) which gives an example that how to allocate a buffer for a compressed image and this is the only way.
-And please note that for the compressed image, the member stride/actualHeight/planeBufSize/numPlanes will be invalid and should not be used.
+For or the compressed image with the format H264 or H265, and the code [SANITY_CompressedImageAllocateByProps](../tests/unit_test/buffer/gtest_Buffer.cpp#L222) which gives an example that how to allocate a buffer for a compressed image and this is the only way.
+And please note that for the compressed image, the member stride/actualHeight will be invalid and should not be used.

 # 1.2 The details of RideHal_SharedBuffer_t.